hareenl/gpt-plus/README.md

 - Multi-step Python code generation and creation of .py file as output'.
 - Execute and debug option for Python code.
 - Multi-step HTML code generation and creation of .html file as output'.
+- Generation of images utilising ChatGPT and DALL•E API.
 - Options for switching between gpt-3.5-turbo and gpt-4.
 - Text to speech support with AWS Polly (Neural Engine).
 - Pre-built ChatGPT roles.